liyao0123/SoftwareEngineering2021Desk3/README.md

 ## Evaluation - 15
-- Details of how you evaluated your designs (techniques used & awareness of their limitations).
-Description of techniques suitable for your particular design.
+- Description of techniques suitable for your particular design.
 A timeline of evaluation of your design.
-- Unit testing / Functional testing.
+- Unit testing.
 - User acceptance testing.
-Evaluation of your design with users – methods undertaken, findings, implications.

 More details -> [evaluation document](Documentation/Evaluation.md).